 Additional, but less battle-tested apps include iMediaShare, which works with both consoles, and ZappoTV, which is restricted to the Xbox 360.
 While not as well known as AllCast, both of the latter apps stretch beyond the Android universe, available for the iPhone, iPad, and iPod touch.

-The best we can do for Playstation 3 right now is a highly tentative recommendation.
-Though not listed in the apps list of compatible devices, we came across several rumors online that iMediaShare will work for the PS3 console, as well.
+The best we can do for Playstation right now is a highly tentative recommendation.
+Though not listed in the apps list of compatible devices, we came across several rumors online that iMediaShare will work for the PS3 console.
 We’ve tried the service with an iPhone 5, and got it to respond to the app for playback of a short video, though it initially said the data was “corrupted.”
 When we tried to share a photo, however, the system couldn’t find our pictures.
 We’ll keep testing, and will also rely on any user comments for those who have been able to get this or any other service to work with the console.
+For now, however, it’s a pretty barren affair.
 We’ll update this post accordingly when we find out more.

 Of course wireless mirroring is much more useful for the couch potato in all of us, and that capability also comes with some of the newer flat screen models.
 Unfortunately, most of the built-in mirroring options available are proprietary, like Samsung’s AllShare system, which works only with select Samsung Galaxy phones.
 Still, if you happen to already have the goods required, then all the better.
-Check your TV’s settings manual to find out if MHL or wireless mirroring are part of the package.
+Roku TVs, for instance, which have built in Roku functionality allow for streaming just like the devices.
+For other TVs, Check your settings manual to find out if MHL or wireless mirroring are part of the package.